microsoft/vscode-docs/docs/python/environments.md

 Installing (or uninstalling) a package in the Terminal with a command like `pip install matplotlib` installs (or uninstalls) the package in the current environment.

+> **Note**: By default, the Python extension looks for and uses on the first Python interpreter it finds in the system path.
+If it doesn't find an interpreter, it issues a warning.
+On Mac OS, the extension also issues a warning if you're using the OS-installed Python interpreter, because you typically want to use an interpreter you install directly.
+In either case, you can disable these warnings by setting `python.disableInstallationCheck` to `true` in your user settings.

 ## How to choose an environment

-By default, the Python extension looks for and uses on the first Python interpreter it finds in the system path.
-The extension also issues a warning if you're using an OS-installed Python interpreter.
-To disable this check and the warning, set `python.disableInstallationCheck` to `true` in your user settings.

 VS Code makes it easy to switch between multiple environments, allowing you to test different parts of your project with different interpreters as needed.